lysm-rok/OCROK/README.md

 ## What is in the box?
 Technically speaking :
-- It uses tessereact software
+- It uses tesseract software
 - There is a powershell wrapper / parser packaged in a .exe file
 - there is a tiny .datatabase.rok file created at the first run.
 It is used to improved the analysis for the next runs.